Netflix-Skunkworks/stethoscope-app/docs/GRAPHQL.md

-When running in development, the graphql server (and graphiql) can be access at [http://localhost:37370](http://localhost:37370)
+When running in development, the graphql server (and graphiql) can be accessed at [http://localhost:37370](http://localhost:37370)

 # Querying GraphQL